ajinkya-devops/techwisdombyajinkya/_posts/2017-09-11-Container-Orchestration-Using-Rancher.md

 introduction: Orchestrating Docker containers using Rancher.
 ---

-`Rancher` is an open source software platform that enables organizations to run and manage *Docker* and *Kubernetes/Swarm/Mesos* in production.
+<p align="justify"><code>Rancher</code> is an open source software platform that enables organizations to run and manage *Docker* and *Kubernetes/Swarm/Mesos* in production.
 With Rancher, organizations no longer have to build a container services platform from scratch using a distinct set of open source technologies.
-Rancher supplies the entire software stack needed to manage containers in production.
+Rancher supplies the entire software stack needed to manage containers in production. </p>

-Rancher software consists of **four** major components:
+<p align="justify">Rancher software consists of **four** major components: </p>

   * Infrastructure Orchestration
   * Container Orchestration & Scheduling